MatthiasQuintern/imgsort/README.md

 ## Changelog
 ### 1.2
-- Works with ueberzugpp
-- Use pyproject.toml for installation

-### 1.2
 - Support ueberzugpp
 - Added option to open file with `xdg-open`
 - Use pyproject.toml for installation